Home Loan FAQs

 In an appraisal, consideration is given to the property, its location, amenities as well as its physical conditions.

-If you make a down payment of less than 20% of the purchase price of the home, mortgage lenders generally require that you take out Private Mortgage Insurance (PMI) that protects the lender incase you default on your mortgage.
+Answer: If you make a down payment of less than 20% of the purchase price of the home, mortgage lenders generally require that you take out Private Mortgage Insurance (PMI) that protects the lender in the event you default on your mortgage.

 You may need to pay up to a year’s worth of premium for this coverage at closing, which can amount to as much as several hundred dollars.